pret/pokeheartgold/docs/Code_Decompilation.md

 The final thing to note is that return values are loaded into r0 towards the end of the function.
 When a function returns a variable, that variable will ALWAYS be passed through this r0 directory, so it being set is a strong indicator that something gets returned.
-In this scenario, the value of r2 gets loaded in if the loop either terminates by reaching the end or reaches a state where `_02106058[c] == unk`
+In this scenario, the value of r2 gets loaded in if the loop either terminates by reaching the end or reaches a state where `_02106058[c] == unk`.

-Knowing this, we can then finish of the function like so:
+Knowing this, we can then finish off the function like so:

 ```c
 extern const u8 _02106058[6];